jimeh/docker-znc/README.md

 ## Running

-To retain your ZNC settings between runs, you will need to bind a directory from the host to `/znc-data` in the container.
-For example:
+To retain your ZNC settings between runs, you'll most likely want to bind a directory from the host to `/znc-data` in the container.
+For
+example:

     docker run -d -p 6667 -v $HOME/.znc:/znc-data jimeh/znc